Judge criticizes State Department over Blackwater shooting case

 The request comes as the former guards are expected to fight the charges at a June trial, seven years after the shooting occurred.

-The shooting outraged Iraqis and strained ties between the United States and Iraq.
+At the time the shooting had outraged Iraqis and strained ties between the United States and Iraq.
 Blackwater is now named Academi and is based in McLean, Virginia.

 A grand jury indicted five Blackwater guards on manslaughter charges in 2008 over the shooting, which occurred as the guards escorted U.S. diplomats through the Iraqi capital.